Notes on Innocence

 A: “Thanks!
 I picked it up for a steal at an estate sale…”

-Implicature can sometimes be an aggressive insinuation — trying to force a particular interpretation into the mind of another, to conscript them into the insinuator’s worldview.
+Implicature can sometimes be aggressive insinuation—trying to force a particular interpretation into the mind of another, to conscript them into the insinuator’s worldview.
 In response, someone might deploy affected innocence defensively, to deflect such an attempted insinuation.
-For instance, if Carol had joined Bob in saying “I don’t get it” in response to Alice’s racist joke — Carol doing so insincerely — this could have had the effect of embarrassing Alice more thoroughly than Carol could have done by confronting her more directly.
-A defensive innocence in response to sarcasm, insinuation, double meanings, etc. communicates something like this: “no, I will not descend with you into sly winks and nods and second-guessing; I will instead treat what you say on the most earnest and straightforward level I know.
+For instance, if Carol had joined Bob in saying “I don’t get it” in response to Alice’s bigoted joke—Carol doing so insincerely—this could have embarrassed Alice more thoroughly than Carol could have by confronting her more directly.
+A defensive innocence in response to sarcasm, insinuation, double meanings, etc. communicates something like this: “no, I will not descend with you into sly winks and nods and second-guessing; I will instead interpret what you say on an earnest and straightforward level.
 If you want to communicate with me, you have to meet me there.”

 There is also an aggressive innocence (or “violent innocence” as Christopher Bollas calls it[17]).
 Someone who makes a mess and then says “who, me?” when confronted (or who uses certain other forms of “gaslighting”) is deploying aggressive innocence.